How do I find impact factors for journals? (Journal Citation Report)

 Web of Science's Journal Citation Reports is an excellent source for finding information about journal rankings.
 Follow the directions below to find impact factors, Eigenfactors, and Article Influence Scores for a specific journal or all journals for a discipline:

-1. Go to Web of Science
+1. Getting to Web of Science or Journal Citation Reports

-To get to Web of Science and its Journal Citation Reports, click on the tab marked "Articles & Databases" on the library's homepage (http://lib.auburn.edu/) and scroll down the alphabetical listing of databases until you find Web of Science.
+To get to Web of Science or Journal Citation Reports, click on the link "Databases" on the library's homepage (http://lib.auburn.edu/) and choose either the "J" or "W" depending on which database you want.
 If you're off-campus, at this point you'll be prompted to log in with your Auburn username and password.

-2. Go to Web of Science's Journal Citation Reports
+2. Searching Journal Citation Reports